MehtaPlusTutoring/studentprojects/README.md

 ## Internship-focused camps

-We teach other camps as well in conjunction with a startup/university where students work on a final project that will eventually be used by tens of thousands of users.
+We teach other camps as well in the fall/spring (certain years) in conjunction with a startup/university where students work on a final project that will eventually be used by tens of thousands of users.

-App Development Bootcamp - Fall camp (offered certain years) where students learn how to create an app using React Native for Android and iOS platforms and publish a mobile app for a startup/university
+*App Development Bootcamp* - Fall camp where students learn how to create an app using React Native for Android and iOS platforms and publish a mobile app for a startup/university

-Data Visualization Bootcamp - Fall camp (offered certain years) where students learn the science of data visualization using d3.js and create a data visualization for a startup/university
+*Data Visualization Bootcamp* - Fall camp where students learn the science of data visualization using d3.js and create a data visualization for a startup/university

-Web Development Bootcamp - Spring camp (offered certain years) where students learn how to create a website on WordPress using HTML and CSS fundamentals and publish a website for a startup/university
+*Web Development Bootcamp* - Spring camp where students learn how to create a website on WordPress using HTML and CSS fundamentals and publish a website for a startup/university

 ## 1.5 hour workshops

-We teach workshops in the fall (certain yeras) to students individually or in conjunction with organizations.
+We teach workshops in the fall (certain years) to students individually or in conjunction with organizations.
 Please reach out to us if you are interested in holding a workshop for your organization.

-JavaScript Fall-themed Animations using p5.js
+*JavaScript Fall-themed Animations using p5.js*

-Python Animal-themed game using Pygame
+*Python Animal-themed game using Pygame*

-Halloween-Themed Mobile App using React Native
+*Halloween-Themed Mobile App using React Native*

-Augmented Reality Turkeys using Unity and Vuforia
+*Augmented Reality Turkeys using Unity and Vuforia*

-Holiday-themed Digital Greeting Cards using HTML, CSS
+*Holiday-themed Digital Greeting Cards using HTML, CSS*

-Graph Theory Math Mystery Theater
+*Graph Theory Math Mystery Theater*

 ## Talks

-We also give free talks to non-profits on various topics (artificial intelligence, profile-building for university applications, etc.) so please reach out to us if you are interested in hosting a talk.
+We also give free talks to non-profits on various topics (artificial intelligence, profile-building for university applications, staying motivated as a student, journey as a female in STEM, etc.) so please reach out to us if you are interested in hosting a talk.

 If you have any questions, please reach out to info@mehtaplustutoring.com and make sure to join our mailing list!